 A way to pull off “Maximalism” is with strategically “blank” spaces.

 This sitting room by Mark D. Sikes is a toned-down maximalism that still incorporates textures and patterns that are definitely out of the ordinary.
 Here, the designer manages to keep the room looking comfortable and classy by covering the walls with the same design on the couch.
 The room uses geometric patterns and vaguely-Eastern décor on the vase and the screen, to make the room cohesive.

 Maximalism is for everyone, especially kids!
-This whimsical children’s room sticks to a strict color palette but does so over different mediums, from fabrics, to wood, to wallpaper.
-Many different patterns, one color palette and with intentional use of white, just like we saw in the first example, make this the perfect children’s room.
+This whimsical children’s room sticks to a strict colour palette but does so over different mediums, from fabrics, to wood, to wallpaper.
+Many different patterns, one colour palette and with intentional use of white, just like we saw in the first example, make this the perfect children’s room.

 Feeling inspired?
-What colors would you put into your home?
+What colours would you put into your home?
 If you need help choosing a palette, as many of these designers did, make sure to schedule your free consultation today.